-You’ve got to be able to sell yourself
+You’ve got to sell yourself

-In the midst of change and uncertainty in the world around us, there are still some consistent truths that continue to apply.
+In the midst of all the change and uncertainty in the world around us, there are still some undeniable truths that continue to apply.
 And one of these is that when it comes to the job interview and getting hired for a job, you’ve got to be able to sell yourself……..
 In other words, your interview skills can be just as important as your technical skills in winning that job!

 Whether you are seeking to win a job with a large national corporate company or be hired by a small, local firm, you need to be able to speak with confidence about your experience and achievements. …… When you face an interviewer, your success will depend as much upon how you prepare and present yourself at the interview, as it does on the quality of your actual job skills.